-Postgraduate diploma: A qualification for graduates requiring at least one year of full-time study (or the equivalent in part-time study).
+Postgraduate diploma: A qualification for graduates requiring at least one year of full-time study (or the equivalent in part-time study) at 400-level or above.

 Preferential Entry: A pathway for admission to undergraduate courses and programmes.
 Students who qualify for Preferential Entry on the basis of academic merit and/or other criteria are guaranteed places in the University subject to fulfilling minimum age, entrance, and language requirements.